Life cycles and hooks

 Example: response check

 Imagine you want to tell the participants whether their choice was right or wrong, e.g., during practice trials.
 We could realize this with a function which checks the answer for correctness which is hooked to the "response-enabled step".
 Of course, your data for each trial needs to include the information which answer is correct.
-For the Departure-Point example, we could add this information to 04_trials.js
+For the Departure-Point example, we could add this information to 04_trials.js like so:

 forced_choice: [